oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/configuration-reference.md

 When Workflow Item is created it's connected to Phone Call.
 On the first step "Start Call" user can go to "Call Phone Conversation Step" if a callee answered or to "End Phone Call" step if callee didn't answer.
-On the step "Call Phone Conversation" User enter Worfklow Data and go to "End Phone Call" step via "End conversation" transition.
+On the step "Call Phone Conversation" User enter Workflow Data and go to "End Phone Call" step via "End conversation" transition.
 On this transition a new Entity of Phone Conversation is created and assigned to Phone Call entity.

 Configuration